nav-x-llc/nav-x-docs/en/business-central/Commissions/index.md

 Whenever we get questions multiple times through our support, we will be enhancing our FAQ.
 Next time, when you have a question, go and visit our [FAQ](faq-index.md) first to see, if you can find an answer there.

+## What's New

+We release new versions of our software from time to time.
+Those can include fixes of issues that we found and can also include new functionality.
+If you have NAV-X Commission Management installed already and a new version becomes available, we will inform you directly within Business Central about this.
+When you log in to Business Central, the system will display a notification that will inform you about the new version and you can also read about the new features there.

+If you want to see an overview of the new features by version, you can read more details about it in our [Release Notes](release-notes.md).

 ## If have questions, but can't find the answer

 Sometimes, you have questions that our documentation doesn't answer.
-Just contact us through our [Support](htpps://nav-x.com/support/) page.
+Just contact us through our [Support](https://nav-x.com/support/) page.
 We have a team of experts here to assist you with your questions.

 ## I am missing functionality